feathersjs/docs/api/client.md

 - [@feathersjs/socketio-client](./client/socketio.md) to connect to services through [Socket.io](./socketio.md).
 - [@feathersjs/authentication-client](./authentication/client.md) to authenticate a client

 > __Important:__ You do not have to use Feathers on the client to connect to a Feathers server.
-The client chapters above also describe how to use a REST HTTP, Socket.io or Primus connection directly without Feathers on the client side.
+The client [REST client](./client/rest.md) and [Socket.io client](./client/socketio.md) chapters also describe how to use the connection directly without Feathers on the client side.
 For details on authentication, see the [Authentication client chapter](./authentication/client.md).

 This chapter describes how to set up Feathers as the client in Node, React Native and in the browser with a module loader like Webpack or Browserify or through a `<script>` tag.
 The examples are using [the Socket.io client](./client/socketio.md).
 For other connection methods see the chapters linked above.